Interconnection

 Planned Outages

-Planned outages of the East West Interconnector are coordinated between EirGrid Interconnector DAC, EirGrid Plc. and National Grid Electricity Transmission.
+Planned outages of the East West Interconnector are coordinated between EirGrid Interconnector DAC, EirGrid Plc, and National Grid Electricity System Operator.

 Consultations